MicrosoftDocs/defender-docs/defender-endpoint/behavior-monitor-macos.md

 ```bash
 sudo mdatp threat list
 ```
-For more information on how to test for a behavior monitoring (prevention/block) detection, see [Behavior Monitoring demonstration](demonstration-behavior-monitoring.md).

 ### Frequently Asked Questions (FAQ):

 #### What if I see an increase in cpu utilization or memory utilization?